smartchicago/kimball/README.md

 local_env.yml, which should not be committed, and should store your API credentials, etc.

-If a variable isn't defined in your local_env.yml,  we use the default from sample.local_env.yml, which is checked into the respository.
+If a variable isn't defined in your local_env.yml, we use the default value from sample.local_env.yml, which is checked into the respository.

 * Organizational Defaults